In the end, it’s the feeling of triumph that I remember most clearly.

 I had no idea what to charge for my estate planning services – I hastily pulled $5,500 from the listserve I read, based on what other lawyers were charging.

 Was that too high?
 Too low?
 I really had no idea.
 But it felt exciting to receive that much money, especially since I knew the high-quality relationship I could offer in my community-based practice was more valuable than what was offered at the big law firm.

 Getting a “Yes” from the client wasn’t easy.
 The consultation meeting lasted four hours, and as I look back, it was as disorganized and overwhelming as you can imagine.
 It finally ended only when I nervously told them my fee…

-Hearing their “Yes,” was the validation I needed in that moment… Relief!
+Hearing their “Yes” was the validation I needed at that moment.
+Relief.
 Joy!
-Triumph!
+Triumph!!!

 However, it’s what happened next that burned the experience into my memory, turning this $5,500 triumph into a painful defeat that I vowed to never repeat.

-Two weeks later, the client called back to inform me they had foundd someone else who would do the “same plan” for less than half my fee – just $2,500.
+Two weeks later, the client called back to inform me they had found someone else who would do the “same plan” for less than half my fee – just $2,500.

 They said they were excited to work with me, and they would have been happy to pay an extra $1000 for my services (because they liked my relationship-based approach), but they simply couldn’t justify such a high price.

 I wanted to scream, kick and cry.
 I nearly quit right then.

 I knew what I offered was different and much better, but I clearly had no idea how to communicate that value.